-Apartment life will therefore not be very suitable for him, especially if his masters work all day.
+Apartment life will, therefore not be very suitable for him, primarily if his masters work all day.

 Need for exercise/sport: Insatiable player, hard worker, and outstanding competitor, this dog is ideal for sporty and dynamic masters.
 This companion will flourish very little with sedentary or homebody masters.

-It will be necessary to make sure to offer this dear canine daily outings, regular and rich in stimulation, whether physical, mental, olfactory, or social.
+It will be necessary to make sure to offer this special canine daily outings, regular and rich in stimulation, whether physical, mental, olfactory, or social.

-Travel / Ease of transport: However, it will be necessary to take care to respect the sensitivity of this dog who could not live well in crowds for example.
+Travel / Ease of transport: However, it will be necessary to respect the sensitivity of this dog who cannot live well in crowds, for example.